Larsvanderlaan/hte3/README.md

 # hte3 Package

+`This package is in development.
+Improved documentation and examples coming soon.`
 # hte3: Supervised Causal Machine Learning of Heterogeneous Treatment Effects using `sl3`

 The `hte3` package equips users with tools for supervised causal machine learning of heterogeneous treatment effects, leveraging the `sl3` package.
 This package emphasizes precision, robustness, and distribution-free theoretical guarantees.